Camphor76-22-2/batocera-cookbook/README.md

 Result: creates folders for each emulator type in the locaton you specify, and symlinks them from their associated roms folder so that batocera can see them.

-Any rom placed on the extra drive \(i.e. in the new folders created by this script under /userdata/roms/CONSOLE_NAME/portal/\) will show up in emulationstation as normal, but be loaded from your second drive
+Any rom placed on the extra drive \(i.e. in the new folders created by this script under /userdata/roms/CONSOLE_NAME/portal/DRIVE_NAME\) will show up in emulationstation as normal, but be loaded from your second/third/etc. drive

 Typical use: